GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

    ```

 - Navigate to the project that was output from `${SERVICE_CATALOG_PROJECT_ID}` in Google's Cloud Console to view the first run of images being built.

+You may now proceed to deploy your applications, there are example applications under `examples` directory on the repository root.